Two people were hurt in separate shootings Thursday evening in Livingston and Delhi.

 In the first incident, a 32-year-old man was hospitalized after being shot several times near Prusso and I streets in Livingston, police reported.

-Police responded to a shots-fired call at 6:31 p.m. and found the victim on the ground with several gunshot wounds, according to Sgt.
+Police responded to a shots fired called at 6:31 p.m. and found the victim on the ground with several gunshot wounds to his abdomen area, according to Sgt.
 Ray Fong.

-The victim told police four Latino males had driven up in a light brown Ford Explorer as he walked down the sidewalk.
+The victim, who was flown to a Modesto hospital, told police four Latino males had driven up in a light brown Ford Explorer as he walked down the sidewalk.

 Livingston Police Chief Ruben Chavez said the incident was the second time in 10 years the victim had been shot.

-Deputies are searching for Juan Martin Zapata, 21, for questioning in connection with the Delhi shooting.
-Katen described him as 5-foot-7, with brown or black hair.
+Deputies are searching for suspect Juan Martin Zapata, 21, in the Delhi shooting.
+Katen said he's described as 5-feet-7-inches tall, with brown or black hair.
 Zapata is from the Turlock area.